Le Marais Paris: Best Things to See, Eat & Do (2026)

 Le Marais is filled with historic landmarks that reflect its rich and layered past.
 The Hôtel de Sully, a magnificent 17th-century mansion, features a beautifully preserved courtyard.
 It also offers a hidden passage leading directly to the iconic Place des Vosges, Paris’s oldest planned square.
 Another one of the district’s most fascinating sites is Nicolas Flamel’s House, the oldest stone house in Paris, built in 1407.
 Once owned by the legendary alchemist, the house still carries an air of mystery and now hosts a charming restaurant.

-Another architectural gem is the Hôtel de Ville (Paris City Hall), an impressive Renaissance-style building that serves as the administrative heart of the city.
+Another architectural gem is the Hôtel de Ville (Paris City Hall).
+This impressive Renaissance-style building now serves as the administrative heart of the city.
 It is also a focal point for cultural events, public gatherings, and festive illuminations.
 For those eager to uncover the rich history of Paris, the Musée Carnavalet is a must-visit.
 Set within two beautifully preserved mansions, this museum takes visitors on a fascinating journey through the city’s evolution.
 The collection goes from its medieval origins to the present day.
+The entrance is free.

 Art & Culture in Le Marais